-As the year comes to close, it’s time to determine how you will want to ring in the New Year on December 31st and which of the New Year traditions you will participate in.
+As the year comes to close, it’s time to determine how you will want to ring in the New Year on December 31st.
+Which of the New Year traditions will you participate in?

-At midnight, you may sing the traditional song “Auld Lang Syne,” meaning “old long ago” by Scottish poet Robert Burns.
-Although the majority of people probably do not all the words, you could hum along loudly enough to get by.
+At midnight, you may sing the traditional song “Auld Lang Syne.”
+Meaning “old long ago” by Scottish poet Robert Burns.
+The majority of people probably do not all the words.
+But you could always hum along loudly enough to get by.

-You may or may not kiss someone at midnight for good luck.
+You may or may not kiss someone at midnight.
+Kissing someone at midnight is said to bring good luck.
 According to English and German folklore, the first person you encounter in a New Year — and the nature of this encounter — sets the tone for the rest of the year.
 A kiss is about strengthening ties you wish to maintain in the future.

 You may eat black-eyed peas.
 A tradition in the south, it was believed that the black-eyed peas symbolized coins and eating them insured economic prosperity for the coming year, wrote Frederick Douglass Opie, a food historian, in his blog Food As A Lens.

 You may watch fireworks.
 China invented fireworks and is also one of the first countries to take part in the New Year’s celebrations due to their time zone.
 It’s believed that the noise of the fireworks scares evil spirits and misfortune.